Kiage24/SBCG857/README.md

 ## EXERCISE 3:Alignment formats conversion
 Use samtools to convert between SAM<->BAM and to view or extract regions of a BAM file

-What is the name of the first read?
+Q.What is the name of the first read?

  ERR003814.1408899

-What position does the alignment of the read start at?
+Q.What position does the alignment of the read start at?

  163

-What is the mapping quality of the first read?
+Q.What is the mapping quality of the first read?

  23

-Can you convert the BAM file to a CRAM file called yeast.cram using the samtools view command?
+Q.Can you convert the BAM file to a CRAM file called yeast.cram using the samtools view command?

 ```
 samtools view -T Saccharomyces_cerevisiae.EF4.68.dna.toplevel.fa -C yeast.bam -o yeast.cram
 ```
-What is the size of the CRAM file?
+Q.What is the size of the CRAM file?

 18M

 ```
 ls -lh yeast.cram
 ```
-Is your CRAM file smaller than the original BAM file?
+Q.Is your CRAM file smaller than the original BAM file?

  yes ,